 The firm believes a unique software tool it has developed in-house to accurately record and track changes to the complex requirements of its clients could be adapted for the mechanical and electrical sector of the UK’s construction industry.

-Leading the University’s team of academics on the project are Professor Huda Dawood and Dr Vladimir Vukovic.
+Leading the University’s team of academics on the project are Professor Nash Dawood and Dr Vladimir Vukovic.

 Research associate Professor Dawood is an internationally renowned expert in mathematical modelling, while Dr Vukovic boasts extensive academic and industry research experience in areas such as cyber physical system modelling, having played a leading role in 10 international research projects.